PaddlePaddle/book/02.recognize_digits/README.md

 # Recognize Digits

-The source code for this tutorial locates in [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits).
+The source code for this tutorial is here:  [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits).
 For instructions on getting started with Paddle, please refer to [installation instructions](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Introduction
 When one learns to program, the first task is usually to write a program that prints "Hello World!".
 In Machine Learning or Deep Learning, an equivalent task is to train a model to recognize hand-written digits using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 Handwriting recognition is a classic image classification problem.
 The problem is relatively easy and MNIST is a complete dataset.
 As a simple Computer Vision dataset, MNIST contains images of handwritten digits and their corresponding labels (Fig. 1).
 The input image is a $28\times28$ matrix, and the label is one of the digits from $0$ to $9$.
 All images are normalized, meaning that they are both rescaled and centered.